Case Citation

 Share

-Plaintiff Wesley Pigott, a white man, is the father of two Black children, Mya and K.P.
-In April 2020, while driving his children home from a fishing trip, Mr. Pigott noticed he was being followed by an unmarked F-150 truck.
+Wesley Pigott, a white man, was driving his two Black children, Mya and K.P., home from a fishing trip, when he noticed he was being followed by an unmarked truck.
 When Mr. Pigott stopped in a parking lot, the driver of the unmarked truck immediately exited his vehicle, stood beside Mr. Pigott’s car door, and with his gun drawn commanded Mr. Pigott to “Get the [expletive] out of the truck and put your hands up!”
 Watching from the car, Mr. Pigott’s terrified children noticed that the driver of the truck was wearing a law enforcement uniform.
 K.P. pleaded “Please don’t shoot my daddy!” and Mya tried ducking to avoid being seen.
 When Mr. Pigott asked the officer to calm down, he responded by again pointing his gun at Mr. Pigott and telling him: “I am going to blow your head off if you turn around.”

 Minutes later, a deputy of the Rapides Parish Sheriff’s Office arrived on the scene, patted down Mr. Pigott, and told him to continue on his way.
-For months after, Mya was scared to sleep alone in her own home, haunted by nightmares and emotional distress from the incident.
-K.P. also had significant difficulty sleeping and frequent nightmares related to the incident for several months.
+For months after, Mya and K.P. were scared to sleep alone in their own home, haunted by nightmares and emotional distress from the incident.

 This case is just one example of the troubling pattern of law enforcement officers criminalizing children of color.
 Research has shown that Black children are perceived as less innocent than white children, leading to more frequent stops, prosecutions, and trials as adults.
 Implicit dehumanization of Black children makes them demonstrably more likely to be victims of police violence.
 Violent encounters with the police negatively impact mental health, and can trigger symptoms of depression and PTSD, among other pernicious effects.
 Incidents of perceived racial profiling adversely impact the mental health of people of color, especially among young people like K.P. and Mya.